-And not only does this enable a personalized touch to your recognitions, but it also helps support your local community in this time of need, something that would put your business in a good light.
+And not only does this enable a personalized touch to your recognition, but it also helps support your local community in this time of need, something that would put your business in a good light.

 Present opportunities for professional development

 A mutually beneficial way to reward and recognize employees when working as a fully remote team is by presenting them opportunities for professional development.
-With all this spare time everyone has due to the lack of daily commute, now is the time for the team to learn new skills, hone existing ones, and slowly incorporate them into their daily duties.
+With all this spare time everyone has due to the lack of daily commutes, now is the time for the team to learn new skills, hone existing ones, and slowly incorporate them into their daily duties.

-You can take it a step further and enroll them for a MasterClass of their choice, not necessarily related to their profession.
+You can take it a step further and enroll them in a MasterClass of their choice, not necessarily related to their profession.
 This shows that you care for your team’s personal development and hobbies as well.

 As a bonus, you can check if highly-experienced professionals in their local community are offering online classes and register your employees for them.
 This achieves the goal of rewarding your employees with professional development while also supporting the local community members who might be struggling to find work right now.